angular/angular/aio/content/guide/attribute-binding.md

 To toggle multiple styles, bind to the `[style]` attribute&mdash;for example, `[style]="styleExpression"`.
 The `styleExpression` can be one of:

-* A string list of styles such as `"width: 100px; height: 100px;"`.
+* A string list of styles such as `"width: 100px; height: 100px; background-color: cornflowerblue;"`.
-* An object with style names as the keys and style values as the values, such as `{width: '100px', height: '100px'}`.
+* An object with style names as the keys and style values as the values, such as `{width: '100px', height: '100px', backgroundColor: 'cornflowerblue'}`.

 Note that binding an array to `[style]` is not supported.